OCDSpec/OCDSpec2/README.md

 ## Caveats

-* SpecKit is only known to work with Xcode 4.3.3 for now.
+* OCDSpec2 is only known to work with Xcode 4.3.3 for now.